Recent and/or future instructors: Orit Shaer

 Recent and/or future instructors: Christine Bassem

 What is the “cloud”?
 What is a distributed system?
 This course is for students interested in understanding the fundamental concepts and algorithms underlying existing distributed systems.
 By the end of this course, students will have the basic knowledge needed to work with and build distributed systems, such as peer-to-peer systems and cloud computing systems.
 Topics include MapReduce, Spark, communication models, synchronization, distributed file systems, coordination algorithms, consensus algorithms, fault-tolerance, and security.Enrollment in this course is by permission of the instructor only.
-Interested students should fill out this Google Form.
+Students who are interested in taking this course should fill out this Google Form.

 offered | Spring semester only |